google/flutter-desktop-embedding/README.md

 since [become part of Flutter](https://github.com/flutter/flutter/wiki/Desktop-shells), and this project is now just an example of, and test environment for, building applications using those libraries in their current state.
+It also includes some experimental, early stage desktop plugins.

 As explained in the link above, desktop libraries are still in early stages.
 **The code here is not stable, nor intended for production use.**